-Forays into television film work saw the creation of an eerie yet gorgeous score to Lifetime’s Original Movie series cult classic, Flowers in the Attic and sequel Petals on the Wind, starring Heather Graham and Ellen Burstyn.
+Forays into television film work saw the creation of an eerie yet gorgeous score to Lifetime’s Original Movie series cult classic, Flowers in the Attic, based on the all-time best selling novel of the same name, and its sequel Petals on the Wind, starring Heather Graham and Ellen Burstyn.

-Mario’s documentary credits include the festival favorite Third Wave: A Volunteer Story presented by Sean Penn, the Anna Halpern biographical film Breath Made Visible by filmmaker Ruedi Gerber, and the war documentary Taxi to the Dark Side by Alex Gibney, which won a 2008 Academy Award.
+Mario’s documentary credits include the festival favorite Third Wave: A Volunteer Storypresented by Sean Penn, the Anna Halpern biographical film Breath Made Visibleby filmmaker Ruedi Gerber, and the war documentary Taxi to the Darksideby Alex Gibney, which won a 2008 Academy Award for best Documentary.

 Exposure to popular music with a strong instrumental component had sown the seeds, but it took the city of Vienna, Austria where Mario studied performance and composition at the Vienna Conservatorium, to water them.
 “There was simply so much music happening there.
 It was very free and open.
 For the first time I really began rebelling against the strictures of classical music.
 I was interested in something that expressed more of my own vision.”

 Sydney, Australia was the next stop, where Mario studied electronic music at the New South Wales Conservatorium and went on to become a producer, arranger and programmer for a variety of Australian jazz and rock groups.
 He soon began to compose musical scores for television shows and films and worked with the BBC on a series of documentaries.